Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 - The shared secret that the Flow Manager administrator generated.
 Refer to the [Flow Manager User Guide](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/flow_manager_user_guide.html) for details.
 - If you are implementing a SaaS cloud Flow Manager, you additionally require:
     -   A Flow Manager Agent capable of interconnecting Flow Manager and your {{< TransferCFT/axwayvariablesComponentLongName >}} instance.
 Refer to the [Flow Manager User Guide](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/user_guide.html) for details.
-    - Access to an on- demand Flow Manager SaaS environment.
+    -   Access to an on-demand Flow Manager SaaS environment.

 ## Automatically activate connectivity